What is Age-Related Macular Degeneration (AMD)?

 Though macular degeneration causes central vision loss, color vision and peripheral vision may remain clear.
 Those with AMD experience gradual visual deterioration that affects both eyes at different rates.

-At Low Vision Of Colorado, we work closely with each patient to establish a customized plan to help maximize their remaining vision in order to compensate for vision loss due to macular degeneration.
+At Low Vision Of Nebraska, we work closely with each patient to establish a customized plan to help maximize their remaining vision in order to compensate for vision loss due to macular degeneration.

 What Are the Symptoms of Macular Degeneration?